alexdevero/alex-devero-blog/__drafts__/draft--currying.md

 Note: Just calling the `sumNumbers()` function with some numbers passed as arguments would not give you the result you are looking for.
 That function call would return the function that is returned from `sumNumbers()`.
 In order to get the result, the sum, you need to call the returned function as well.

-One way to do this is by calling the function and assigning the returned value to variable.
+One way to do this is by calling the function and assigning the returned value to a variable.
 This returned value will be the returned function.
 Now, you can call that variable, that returned function and get the result, the sum of numbers you passed.
 You can see this on the example number 1 and 2.

 An alternative is to invoke, or call, both function.
 To do this, you add additional parentheses (`()`) after the first call.
 This is when you call the `sumNumbers()` function and assign it to a variable.
 This will call the `sumNumbers()` function, return the return function, and then call it as well.
 You can see this approach on the example number 3.